Dassault/Dornier Alpha Jet: France

 The French Air Force decided to use the Alpha Jet primarily as a trainer.
 On 4 November 1977, the first production Alpha Jet intended for French service conducted its first flight.
-The French variant was known as the Alpha Jet E (the "E" standing for Ecole, French for "School") or Alpha Jet Advanced Trainer/Light Attack aircraft.
+The French variant was known as the Alpha Jet E (the "E" standing for École, French for "School") or Alpha Jet Advanced Trainer/Light Attack aircraft.
 The initial deliveries to France for service trials took place in 1978, lead to the type being introduced to line service in May 1979.
 The Alpha Jet E quickly replaced the Canadair T-33 and Fouga Magister in jet trainer role, as well as the Dassault Mystère IVA in its weapons training capacity.

 The Patrouille de France, air demonstration team of the French Air Force, fly the Alpha Jet.
 A total of 176 production Alpha Jet E machines were delivered up to 1985, not the 200 that had been planned.
-While an excellent aircraft, French air force commanders of combat units did have one complaint against the Alpha Jet, in that it was a very forgiving aircraft to fly, resulting in a lengthier and steeper learning curve when assigned to fly combat aircraft which were not so forgiving.
+While an excellent aircraft, French air force commanders of combat units had one complaint against the Alpha Jet, that it was a very forgiving aircraft to fly, resulting in a lengthier and steeper learning curve when assigned to fly combat aircraft which were not so forgiving.

-During the early 1990s, the French Air Force investigated the Alpha Jet 3 program, which involved installing a fully digital cockpit, modernised communications suite, and a full navigation/attack and sensor training system; it was ultimately abandoned as being too expensive.
+During the early 1990s, the French Air Force investigated the Alpha Jet 3 program, which involved installing a fully digital cockpit, modernised communications suite, and a full navigation/attack and sensor training system.
+It was ultimately abandoned as being too expensive.
 In 1998, France's defence ministry examined prospective upgrades focused on the Alpha Jet's cockpit, such as the installation of a new Head-Up Display (HUD) and multifunction displays.

 In June 2003, Dassault revealed its plans for an Alpha Jet upgrade to potentially meet the French Air Force's long term training requirements.
 This upgrade was similar to that which was performed for the Belgian Air Force's Alpha Jet fleet, involving the installation of a glass cockpit, increasing cockpit compatibility with frontline aircraft such as the Dassault Rafale and Dassault Mirage 2000, as well as a structural overhaul.

-In September 2014, Direction générale de l'armement (DGA) and French Air Force officials were reportedly investigating the Alenia Aermacchi M-346 Master as a replacement for the Alpha Jet; Alenia Aermacchi claimed that France was interested in procuring 35 M-346s in this capacity.
-In April 2015, the DGA issued an initial pre-solicitation request for a replacement trainer aircraft; likely candidates for this requirement reportedly include the M-346 Master, Aero L-39 Albatros, Beechcraft T-6 Texan II and Pilatus PC-21.
+In September 2014, Direction générale de l'armement (DGA) and French Air Force officials were reportedly investigating the Alenia Aermacchi M-346 Master as a replacement for the Alpha Jet.
+Alenia Aermacchi claimed that France was interested in procuring 35 M-346s in this capacity.
+In April 2015, the DGA issued an initial pre-solicitation request for a replacement trainer aircraft.
+Likely candidates for this requirement reportedly include the M-346 Master, Aero L-39 Albatros, Beechcraft T-6 Texan II and Pilatus PC-21.
 The PC-21 was introduced in 2018.

-Germany
+In 2023, France retired the Alpha Jet for student pilot training but still uses them for adversary roles at Cazaux Air Base.
+8 Alpha Jets are also in service for the Patrouille de France flight display team.